cdapio/coopr-provisioner/lib/provisioner/worker/plugins/automators/chef_solo_automator/resources/cookbooks/redisio/README.md

 * Ubuntu 12.04
 * Debian 6.0.8
 * Fedora 20
+* Centos 6.6
-* Centos 6.4
+* Centos 7.1

 Usage
 =====

 The redisio cookbook contains LWRP for installing, configuring and managing redis and redis_sentinel.

-The install recipe will only build, compile and install redis.
+The install recipe can build, compile and install redis from sources or install from packages.
 The configure recipe will configure redis and setup service resources.
 These resources will be named for the port of the redis server, unless a "name" attribute was specified.
 Example names would be: service["redis6379"] or service["redismaster"] if the name attribute was "master".

 The most common use case for the redisio cookbook is to use the default recipe, followed by the enable recipe.